Pitbull Attack Statistics – Exposing Half-Truths & Great White Lies!

 The truth is that since 1998, no nationwide system has been used to track dog breed-specific bite incidents.

 • Pitbulls are one of the best dogs with small children.
-The Staffordshire Bull Terrier and the American Pitbull Terrier are two of the best dog breeds for families.
+The Staffordshire Bull Terrier and the American Pitbull Terrier are two of the best family dogs.

 • Pitbulls were originally bred in the United Kingdom and came to America with the British.